leonp/thisdaysportion/_drafts/2021-03-20-in-praise-of-feedbin.md

 ## It costs $5 a month

 Straightforward pricing is, I’d argue, a key element of the indieweb.
-One of the most egregious features of the social media giants’s financial model is that they don’t charge money; instead, you agree to hand over your content and lots of very rich data about yourself to them.
+One of the most egregious features of the social media giants’ financial model is that they don’t charge their consumers anything to use their services; instead, you agree to hand over your content and lots of very rich, personal data.
+You may not be paying, but advertisers will in order to be able to access that data and put ads in front of your eyes.
+And advertisers aren’t just companies trying to flog you products.

 Facebook and Twitter would be a whole lot more palatable if they simply cost $100/year and sold no ads and shared no data.
 But then they’d only have a tiny fraction of their current users, and Mark Zuckerberg wouldn’t be sitting on a vast fortune.